ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

 These issues can occur if you came from a non-US {{site.data.keyword.Bluemix_notm}} organization and didn't explicitly expand your organization to the US South region before you upgraded.
 You can confirm this in two ways:

    * When you open the toolchain URL, check the {{site.data.keyword.Bluemix_notm}} header.
-Most likely, you'll see your organization name and no Space will be indicated.
+Most likely, you'll see your organization name and no space will be indicated.

-   * Click **Toolchains &gt; Manage**.
-The organization that has access to this toolchain is listed first.
-This organization should be a different organization than the one you intended.
+   * From your toolchain's Overview page, click **Manage**.
+On the Access Control page, click the **Org managers** link.
+The organization that contains the toolchain is listed on the main page.

 What happened is that at the time of the upgrade, your non-US organization didn't exist in the US, so the upgrade selected another org for you by looking up an another one you happen to have access to.